Joyce Brabner

 My 1988 photo of Yankee Jack Clark.

 Don’t get me wrong — I have great affection for Will Clark.
 But for me, Jack Clark was the man.
-I became a San Francisco Giants fan in late 1978, and he — along with a declining Willie McCovey — was the heart of the Giants’ offense in those early years of Giants fandom.
+I became a San Francisco Giants fan in late 1978, and he — along with a declining Willie McCovey — was the heart of the Giants’ offense in those early years of my Giants fandom.
 For the most part, the team was pretty mediocre during those years, but Jack could be counted on to produce.
 (Game-winning RBI used to be considered a reliable metric of “clutch hitters,” and Jack was always a league leader in that category.)
 Because of him, number 22 became my favorite baseball number (yes, that’s a thing.)
 I was practically heartbroken when the Giants traded him away, and I followed the rest of his career with great interest.
 (I still have pretty much all his baseball cards from every stop along the way.)
 After many years, I got to see him in person again when I was in college in Ohio when, as a member of the New York Yankees, he came to play the then-Indians.
 (Clark only played one year for the Yanks — because he pissed off the manager.)

 Here are the stats of both Clarks — as Giants — added together: 2,204 games with a slash line of .289/.366/.488, 2,312 hits, 339 homers, 1,304 RBI, and an OPS of .854.
 That’s a pretty good career!